CNN to Premiere NO ORDINARY LIFE, a Film About Women Photojournalists – Monday, Sept. 5 at 10PM ET

 “We were brave and came back with the goods.
 What united us was our passion for each story.” ~ Cynde Strand

 While the images they took both informed and shocked the world, O’Neill’s narrative also reveals their work came with personal costs.
-In a particularly harrowing sequence, Amanpour, and former CNN producer Stefano Kotsonis, describe the horrific shooting of camerawoman Margaret Moth, by a sniper in Sarajevo.
+In a particularly harrowing sequence, Amanpour, and former CNN bureau chief and correspondent Stefano Kotsonis, describe the horrific shooting of camerawoman Margaret Moth, by a sniper in Sarajevo.
 From war zone-to-war zone and disaster-to-disaster, they escaped threats to their personal safety in the line of duty, and bore the heavy responsibility that comes with telling people’s stories.

 Profiled for NO ORDINARY LIFE: